The Ultimate Guide to Buying Your First Camera

 Panasonic Lumix DMC-GF1 (left) and Canon PowerShot G11 (right)

-Hybrid cameras are a newish type of camera that offers the functionality and features of a bridge camera, with interchangeable lenses of an SLR.
-Like compact cameras, they do not have optical viewfinders, nor the features of an SLR, but they do offer a range of interchangeable lenses and a larger format sensor.
+Hybrid cameras are a newish type of camera that offers the functionality and features of a bridge camera with interchangeable lenses of an SLR.
+Like compact cameras, they do not have optical viewfinders or the features of an SLR, but they offer a range of interchangeable lenses and a larger format sensor.

 Digital Single Lens Reflex (dSLR)